Recent Regulatory Policies and Compendia Recommendations for Rapid Sterility Testing of ATMPs

 The chapter also provides support for not validating a rapid sterility test down to a single cell, based on what might be considered an infectious dose.
 However, stakeholders must consider regulatory expectations for expected limits of detection and should consult with the relevant authorities before finalizing their validation strategy.

 As can be seen by the newest policies and compendial recommendations, developing a comprehensive regulatory and validation strategy for ATMPs can be challenging.
-Our Consulting Team is available to assist with your ATMP rapid sterility test needs; please visit our Consulting and Training Page for additional information.
+Our Consulting Team is available to assist with your ATMP rapid sterility test needs.